flowerpot-network/delta/jobs.md

 will learn about and help shape, but these revolve principally around how we treat each other and what standards we try to meet when working together.

-If you'd like to reach out, please send us an email at <jobs@monadic.xyz> with your résumé and links to or samples of work you've done; we especially value open-source contributions.
+If you'd like to apply, please send us an email at <jobs@monadic.xyz> with your résumé and links to or samples of work you've done; we especially value open-source contributions.